 Today please welcome an anonymous guest poster…

-And it’s not just that, he also used to really struggle in school, and with reading especially, so it does make you think.
+And it’s not just that, he also used to really struggle in school, so it does make you think.
+As his Mom it makes me cry.
 (Although it also could have been the junk I fed him too often: fast food, sugarbomb cereals, etc.)

 I’m hopeful that he’ll continue to eat fairly well even through college, and that beyond the gazillion health benefits of doing so, that it might eventually take care of the white spots on his teeth, too.

 But I don't know if I'll ever get over the mom-guilt. 🙁

 Cavities and tooth decay are not normal.
 There's also more you don't know about root canals.
 How does our oral health affect the health of our whole body?

 Learn about this and more dental issues as well as how to heal cavities naturally.